zama-ai/concrete-ml/docs/explanations/advanced_features.md

 ## Rounded activations and quantizers

 To speed-up neural networks, a _rounding_ operator can be applied on the accumulators of linear and convolution layers to retain the most significant bits on which the activation and quantization is applied.
-The accumulator is represented using $$L$$ bits, and $$P \leq L$$ is the desired input bit-width of the TLU operation that computes the activation and quantization.
+The accumulator is represented using \$$L$$ bits, and $$P \leq L$\$ is the desired input bit-width of the TLU operation that computes the activation and quantization.

 The rounding operation is defined as follows:

-First, compute $$t$$ as the difference between $$L$$, the actual bit-width of the accumulator, and $$P$$:
+First, compute \$$t$$ as the difference between $$L$$, the actual bit-width of the accumulator, and $$P$\$:

 $$t = L - P$$